 What types of DAAD Scholarships are available?

 DAAD offers a wide range of scholarships tailored to different academic levels.
-From Master’s degrees to doctoral research and short-term courses, there’s a program for almost every field.
+From DAAD Scholarship for Masters in Germany for Indian students to DAAD PhD Scholarship and short-term courses, there’s a program for almost every field.
 The coverage and duration differ based on the type of scholarship.

 What are DAAD scholarships for PhD and research programs?
 DAAD funds PhD and research programs for international students looking to pursue advanced studies or postdoctoral research in Germany.
 These scholarships support independent research and often involve close collaboration with German universities.